| Main index | Section 8 | 日本語 | Options |

 | pass | Passthrough devices |

 The user must specify at least one device type, and may specify at most one device type from each category.
-Multiple device types in a single device type statement must be separated by commas.
+Multiple device types in a single device type statement must be separated by commas and are ANDed together.

 Any number of